 Communities of Practice (CoPs) are organized groups of people who have a common interest in a specific technical or business domain.
-They collaborate regularly to share information, improve their skills, and actively work to advance the general knowledge of the domain.
+They collaborate regularly to share information, improve their skills, and actively work on advancing the general knowledge of the domain.

-In SAFe, Compliance refers to a strategy, and a set of activities and artifacts that allow teams to apply Lean-Agile development methods to build systems that have the highest possible quality, while simultaneously assuring they meet any regulatory, industry, or other relevant standards.
+Compliance refers to a strategy and a set of activities and artifacts that allow teams to apply Lean-Agile development methods to build systems that have the highest possible quality, while simultaneously assuring they meet any regulatory, industry, or other relevant standards.

 Continuous Deployment (CD)

 Continuous Deployment (CD) is the process that takes validated Features from Continuous Integration and deploys them into the production environment, where they are tested and readied for release.
 It is is the third element in the four-part Continuous Delivery Pipeline of Continuous Exploration (CE), Continuous Integration (CI), Continuous Deployment, and Release on Demand.

 Continuous Exploration (CE) is the process of continually exploring the market and user needs, and defining a Vision, Roadmap, and set of Features that address those needs.
 It’s the first element in the four-part Continuous Delivery Pipeline, preceding Continuous Integration (CI) Continuous Deployment (CD), and Release on Demand.

 Continuous Integration (CI)